Płock: Jewish history

 In 1939, Płock had a Jewish population of 9,000, an estimated 26% of the city's total.
 After the 1939 invasion of Poland, German Nazi persecution began, about 2,000 Jews fled the city, with half going to Soviet-controlled territory.
 They were assigned to locations far from the front.
 In 1940, the Nazis established a ghetto in Płock.
 They started actions against the Jews, killing those in an old people's home and sick children, and transporting others to be killed at Brwilski Forest.
 Ultimately, they transported the Jews to 20 camps and sites in the Radom district, where in 1942 those still alive were sent to Treblinka to be murdered.
-There is evidence that a few Poles tried to help their Jewish neighbors in Plock by smuggling food into the ghetto, sneaking food to them while they were awaiting deportation, and throwing loaves of bread to them on the transport trucks.
-While small acts, they took courage.
+There is evidence that a few Poles tried to help their Jewish neighbors in Płock by smuggling food into the ghetto, sneaking food to them while they were awaiting deportation, and throwing loaves of bread to them on the transport trucks.
 By 1946, only 300 Jews survived in Płock.
 While they were active in the new politics, gradually the Jews left, and by 1959 three remained.
 Herman Kruk, a survivor and notable chronicler of life inside the Nazi concentration camps, was born in Płock in 1897.

 The small synagogue, built in 1810, was one of the few to survive World War II in the Masovia region of Poland.
 The Great Synagogue was destroyed during the Holocaust.
 The small synagogue was designated as a historic building about 1960, but deteriorated in physical condition while vacant.
 It was renovated and adapted for use as a museum, opening in April 2013 as the Museum of Masovian Jews, a branch of the Museum of Płock Mazowiecki.